Blahah/scraperJSON-demo-paper/title.md

-ScraperJSON: literature-scale content mining with community maintained collections of declarative scrapers
+The ContentMine scraping stack: literature-scale content mining with community maintained collections of declarative scrapers